openskies-sh/openskies-sh-articles/content/articles/aerobridge-add-component-to-assembly.md

     - Go to ```Manufacturing -> Assemblies```
     - Select the impacted aircraft assembly, normally this should have a "*Parts need review*" status
     - Your component family should be avaialble on the left, click on the ```+ Acknowledge custody of new one``` button
-    - Select the appropriate Invoice Receipt and give it a Assembly code, a friendly name
+    - Select the appropriate Invoice Receipt, it should appear in the dropdown
+    - Pick it and in the next wizard, give it a new Assembly code, and a friendly name
 3. Step 3.
 Update Assembly
-    - On the right hand side, you should see the missing compoents and additionally it should show e.g "1 available"
+    - On the right hand side, you should see the missing components and additionally it should show e.g "1 available"
     - Click on "Add to Assembly" to be added to the assembly
+    - The assembly should be updated and the state of the assembly updated

 ### Result
 The assembly status should now be complete